nikerla/vc-content/pages/businessfeatures/b2b-ecommerce-platform.md

 	    <div class="section-inner responsive">
 	        <div class="product-info">
 	            <div class="section-descr">
-	                Forrester predicts that by 2019, the B2B eсommerce solutions market will be worth $1.1T <br>
+	                Forrester predicts that by 2019, the B2B eсommerce market will be worth $1.1T <br>
 	                compared to the B2C market at $480B.
 Virto Commerce ensures businesses <br>
 	                thrive in the market with features specifically tailored for the B2B market.
 	            </div>